 Music in Me: Mega Melody was mainly built in Unity using C# and Visual Studio.
-Sam attributes most of his programming knowledge to UAT.
+Sam attributes

 Coming into the University with a very basic understanding of game programming, Professors Tony Hinton and Adam Moore helped unlock Sam's potential.